-The purpose of this guidance is to support RICS Registered Valuers and RICS-regulated firms in the responsible, proportionate, and practical use of AI within property valuation practices.
-The paper aims to provide valuers with updated, comprehensive, and globally relevant information to enhance the accuracy, reliability, and consistency of valuations.
+The purpose of this guidance is to support RICS Registered Valuers and RICS-regulated firms in the responsible, proportionate, and practical use of artificial intelligence (AI) within real estate valuation practice.

 Authors